Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: The acyclic product

 \begin{examples} \begin{exmpenum}

 \item The congruence nilradical of $\cS$ is the class $\nrad 1=\Iso$ (this will be a consequence of \cref{cor:nilrad-surj}).

 \item From \cref{prop:acyclic-map-nilp}, we know that the class of acyclic maps in $\cS$ sits inside the acyclic nilradical $\acrad 1$.
-(Is this inclusion an equality?)
-This shows that the congruence nilradical can be strictly smaller than the acyclic radical.
+(Could this inclusion be an equality?)
+Since we just saw that $\nrad 1=\Iso$, this shows that the congruence nilradical can be strictly smaller than the acyclic radical, $\nrad 1\subsetneq \acrad 1$. \end{exmpenum} \end{examples}